openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. note::

-   If you don’t see the Google Earth Engine asset option, you’ll need to connect your Google account to SEPAL by clicking on your user name in the lower right.
+   If you don't see the Google Earth Engine asset option, you'll need to connect your Google account to SEPAL by clicking on your user name in the lower right.

 .. figure:: ../img/cookbook/area_estimation/retrieval_mosaic.png
    :alt: The retrieval screen for mosaics.